Standards for prescribing programmes

 How these standards were developed

-Over the past few years, we've been developing these standards with imput from stakeholders across the UK.
+Since 2016 we have been developing our standards with input from stakeholders across the UK.

 Find out more about how the standards were developed.